jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary/Octopus.md

 RacialMods: +8 Stealth, +10 Escape Artist
 Languages:
 SQ:
+SpecialAbilities:
+  Ink Cloud (Ex): >
-SpecialAbilities: Ink Cloud (Ex) An octopus can emit a 10-foot-radius sphere of ink once per minute as a free action.
+    An octopus can emit a 10-foot-radius sphere of ink once per minute as a free action.
 The ink provides total concealment in water, and persists for 1 minute.
+  Jet (Ex): >
-Jet (Ex) An octopus can jet backward once per round as a full-round action, at a speed of 200 feet.
+    An octopus can jet backward once per round as a full-round action, at a speed of 200 feet.
 It must move in a straight line while jetting, and does not provoke attacks of opportunity when it does so.
+  Poison (Ex): >
-Poison (Ex) Bite-injury; save Fort DC 13; frequency 1/round for 6 rounds; effect 1 Str; cure 1 save.
+    Bite-injury; save Fort DC 13; frequency 1/round for 6 rounds; effect 1 Str; cure 1 save.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: